You are here:

 The outer core comprises layers 3, 4 and 5.

 The third layer consists of providers of payment services either directly by a clearing participant or by means of a System Operator (SO).
-A System Operator (SO) is a non-bank and, in terms of SARB Directive 2 of 2007 provides services in relation to payment instructions, i.e. it provides electronic means (including the delivery to and/or receipt of payment instructions) to two or more persons to allow such persons to make payments and/or to receive the proceeds of payment instructions.
+A System Operator (SO) is a non-bank and, in terms of SARB Directive 2 of 2007 provides services in relation to payment instructions, i.e. it provides electronic means (including the delivery to and/or receipt of payment instructions) to two or more persons to allow such persons to send or receive payment instructions.

 SOs are authorised in terms of the SARB Directive 2 of 2007 by PASA, on behalf of the SARB.
-A list of authorised SOs as well as the SO entry and participation criteria, is available on the PASA authorisations website.
+A list of authorised SOs may be obtained from PASA upon request.
+The Criteria for Authorisation as System Operator is available on PASA’s website.

 The fourth layer consists of clearing participants and registered non-bank Third Party Payment Providers (TPPP).
-There are two types of TPPP viz.
-Beneficiary Service Provider (BSP) and Payer Service Provider (PSP).
-A PSP or BSP, in terms of SARB Directive 1 of 2007, accepts money or the proceeds of payment instructions from two or more payers for on-payment to third persons to whom the money is due (Section 7 of the NPS Act refers).
+There are two types of TPPP, namely Beneficiary Service Providers (BSP) and Payer Service Providers (PSP).
+A PSP or BSP, in terms of SARB Directive 1 of 2007, accepts money or the proceeds of payment instructions from payers for on-payment to third persons to whom the money is due (Section 7 of the NPS Act refers).

 A TPPP is typically enabled by a SO, and may hold funds for payment due in its own bank account for a limited period of time.
 A SO only provides the technology but does not accept the funds into its own bank account for on-payment to another party.

 All TPPP’s have to be registered by a clearing participant.
-A list of registered TPPPs is publically available on the PASA authorisations website.
+A list of registered TPPPs is available from PASA upon request.